 Upon successful completion of this course, you will be able to:

-- critically analyse the roles of design in the research context and reflect on the efficacy and rigor of your own practice
+- Critically analyse the roles of design in the research context and reflect on the efficacy and rigour of your own practice.

 You will be assessed on your development of the following program learning outcomes:

 - Apply analytical, critical, creative and strategic thinking to industrial design problems and research within complex and unfamiliar contexts and concerns.